 Discovery

-This is an excellent skill description that clearly defines its scope (Groq SDK installation and authentication), specifies supported languages, provides explicit 'Use when' guidance, and includes natural trigger phrases.
-It follows third-person voice correctly and is concise without being vague.
-It serves as a strong example of a well-crafted skill description.
+This is a well-crafted skill description that clearly defines its scope (Groq SDK installation and authentication), specifies the target languages, provides explicit 'Use when' guidance, and includes natural trigger phrases.
+It follows third-person voice and is concise without unnecessary padding.

 Implementation